-Generalist practitioners must understand the larger social and environmental contexts in which they work, as well as how to weave together partnerships across the public, private, nonprofit, and academic sectors.
-While many practitioners today have developed these leadership capacities over time, CLTL seeks to facilitate learning to provide students with the knowledge, skills, and abilities to enter the workforce prepared for effective action.
+In CLTL, we are inspired to train a generation of practitioners capable of responding to conservation and development challenges across the globe.
+Conservation practitioners must understand the larger social and environmental contexts in which they work, as well as how to weave together partnerships across the public, private, nonprofit, and academic sectors.

 |The CLTL program resides in the Human Dimensions of Natural Resources Department in the Warner College of Natural Resources at Colorado State University.
 The CLTL coursework prepares you to work in the conservation field by developing new skills and knowledge, such as leadership skills, collaboration techniques to bring together diverse stakeholders, communication techniques, and innovative methods for achieving conservation goals.
 Recognizing that leadership qualities are heightened by exposure to diverse contexts, CLTL integrates classroom learning with field experiences in the United States and around the globe.|

 Students can expect the following in the CLTL program:

 - Innovation: At its core, CLTL takes an innovative approach to graduate education.
 We integrate field work and classroom instruction, academic and practitioner perspectives, and a blend of instructional approaches that go far beyond traditional classroom learning.